open-company/open-company-interaction/README.md

 To use the webhook from Slack with local development, you need to run ngrok, then configure your Slack integration.

-First start the Interaction Service (see above), and start the ngrox tunnel:
+First start the Interaction Service (see above), and start the ngrok tunnel:

 ```console
 ngrok http 3002